EliahKagan/Flood/README.md

 I&rsquo;d like to thank:

 - David Vassallo, for testing the program and giving usability feedback.
-- Another user, for testing the program and giving usability feedback, and finding a severe performance bug.
+- Thomas Fallon, for testing the program and giving usability feedback, and finding a severe performance bug.
 - [Zanna Star](https://github.com/ZannaStar), for examining and giving advice about how to improve the presentation and styling for `help.html`.
 It was